remorses/spiceflow/README.md

 # │       └── generator.ts
 # └── tsconfig.json

-npm run serve # builds the sdk in the dist folder and starts serving your API npm run try-sdk # try using the sdk
+npx spiceflow serve # builds the sdk in the dist folder and starts serving your API

+npm run try-sdk # try using the sdk
 ```